Aliases for PRICKLE1 Gene

 GeneCards Summary for PRICKLE1 Gene

 PRICKLE1 (Prickle Planar Cell Polarity Protein 1) is a Protein Coding gene.
 Diseases associated with PRICKLE1 include Epilepsy, Progressive Myoclonic 1B and Unverricht-Lundborg Syndrome.
-Among its related pathways are Wnt Signaling Pathway and Pluripotency and Regulation of activated PAK-2p34 by proteasome mediated degradation.
+Among its related pathways are Wnt Signaling Pathway and Pluripotency and CDK-mediated phosphorylation and removal of Cdc6.
 An important paralog of this gene is PRICKLE2.

 UniProtKB/Swiss-Prot for PRICKLE1 Gene